cn0047/stash/ed/arc/patterns.architectural/pattern.microservices.md

 Many of the challenges you’re going to face with microservices get worse with scale.

-* Model Around Business Concepts
+* Model around business concepts
   (use bounded contexts)
-* Adopt a Culture of Automation
+* Adopt a culture of automation
   (automated testing, deploy the same way everywhere, continuous delivery)
-* Hide Internal Implementation Details
+* Hide internal implementation details
   (modeling bounded contexts, services should also hide their databases, consider using REST)
-* Decentralize All the Things
+* Decentralize all the things
   (teams own their services, align teams to the organization, prefer choreography over orchestration)
-* Independently Deployable
+* Independently deployable
   (coexist versioned endpoints, one-service-per-host)
-* Isolate Failure
+* Isolate failure
   (expect failure will occur anywhere and everywhere)
-* Highly Observable
+* Highly observable
   (aggregate your logs, aggregate your stats)

 In real world app it's ok to have **HYBRID-Microservices** architecture.